 About the actual interview

-- Interviews generally last about 45 minutes, which I then cut down to approximately 20-30 minutes.
+- Interviews generally last about 45 minutes to an hour, which I then cut down to approximately 30-45 minutes.

 - It’s a podcast, not a live show.
 That means I can edit out mistakes, so relax!

 - I approach most of my interviews as conversations rather than just a Q&A. That means there’s no need to over-prepare.
 Ideally a listener should feel like they’re sitting in the backseat of a car, listening to a really interesting discussion between the driver and the front-seat passenger.

 - I want people to hear about anthropology from anthropologists.
 I think most people’s perception of anthropology (if they think about it at all) is of stuffy, old men sitting around in a dusty museum or of Indiana Jones — neither of which is a good reflection of reality.
 I want to use this podcast to help humanize the discipline and encourage people to learn more about how anthropology affects them in their daily lives.

 Skype or Zoom interviews